 Site speed is just one reason people leave websites without making a purchase.
 The site must also look good, function well, and make it very easy for visitors to find what they are looking for and make a purchase.

 Some websites take the user experience a step further by integrating with 3rd party tools.
-For example, GlassesUSA.com utilizes SplitIt to offer interest-free, free-free installment payments for customers in the checkout process.
+For example, GlassesUSA.com utilizes SplitIt to offer installment payments without additional fees or interest for customers in the checkout process.
 The integration is optimized for fast response times and seamless checkout.

 In the era of Uber, Amazon Prime Now, and Netflix streaming, modern consumers expect a near-instant experience that always works perfectly.
 Any digital enhancements that improve your customer’s online interactions with your company should flow through to the bottom line.

 Build a fast website to capture every lead